Pseudopregnancy

 In mammalian species, pseudopregnancy is a physical state whereby all the signs and symptoms of pregnancy are exhibited, with the exception of the presence of a fetus, creating a false pregnancy.
 The corpus luteum (the remains of an ovulated ovarian follicle) is responsible for the development of maternal behavior and lactation, which are mediated by the continued production of progesterone by the corpus luteum through some or all of pregnancy.
 In most species, the corpus luteum is degraded in the absence of a pregnancy.
 However, in some species, the corpus luteum may persist in the absence of pregnancy and cause "pseudopregnancy", in which the female will exhibit clinical signs of pregnancy.

-The mechanism is not well understood, but prolactin and it’s receptors are known to be involved in pseudopregnancy.
+The mechanism is not well understood, but prolactin and its receptors are known to be involved in pseudopregnancy.
 The role of prolactin in maintaining pseudopregnancy is evident.
 For instance in the rodent, if chronic prolactin is administered the pseudopregnancy will continue, whereas the condition only lasts a few days if not administered.